pivotal/docs-platform-automation/docs/pipeline/single-product.md

 owner: PCF Platform Automation
 ---

-!!! info
+Below you will find a reference pipeline that illustrates the tasks and provides an example of a basic pipeline design.
+You know your environment and constraints and we don't - we recommend you look at the tasks that make up the pipeline, and see how they can be arranged for your specific automation needs.
+For a deeper dive into each task see the Task Reference.

-    These Concourse pipelines are examples
-    on how to use the [tasks](../reference/task.md).
+These Concourse pipelines are examples on how to use the [tasks](../reference/task.md).
 If you use a different CI/CD platform, you can use these Concourse files as examples of the inputs, outputs, and arguments used in each step in the workflow.

-## Making Your Own Pipeline

-If the reference pipeline doesn’t work for you, that’s okay!
-It probably shouldn’t.
-You know your environment and constraints, and we don’t.
-We recommend you look at the tasks that make up the pipeline, and see if they can be arranged such that they do what you need.
-If you have Platform Architects available, they can help you look at this problem.

-Our example just illustrates the tasks and provides one possible starting place
-- the suggested starting projects provide other starting places that make different choices.
-Your pipeline is yours, not a fork of something we wrote.

-If the tasks themselves don’t work for you, we’d like to hear from you.
-We might be able to help you figure out how to make it work, or we can use the feedback to improve the tasks so they’re a better fit for what you need.
-If you need to write your own tasks in the meantime, our tasks are designed with clear interfaces, and should be able to coexist in a pipeline with tasks from other sources, or custom tasks you develop yourself.

 ## Prerequisites